Roger Creus Castanyer

 Roger Creus Castanyer, Silverio Martínez-Fernández, Xavier Franch

-Accepted at Workshop on AI Engineering @ ICSE 2021.
+AI Engineering Workshop @ ICSE 2021

 When building Deep Learning (DL) models, data scientists and software engineers manage the trade-off between their accuracy, or any other suitable success criteria, and their complexity.
 In an environment with high computational power, a common practice is making the models go deeper by designing more sophisticated architectures.
 However, in the context of mobile devices, which possess less computational power, keeping complexity under control is a must.